kalisio/kaabah/README.md

 127.0.0.1 kalisio.xyz
 ```

-Then edit the traefik ACME configuration to use the stagining *Let's encrypt* environment https://letsencrypt.org/docs/staging-environment/.
+Then edit the traefik ACME configuration to use the staging *Let's encrypt* environment https://letsencrypt.org/docs/staging-environment/.

 A Docker compose file with a `whoami` test app is also provided.